OMEA Honors Capital University's Jim Swearingen for Distinguished Service

-You develop a mastery of business through the critical knowledge base provided by the core courses.
-All MBA candidates take all of our core courses.
+You develop a mastery of business through the critical knowledge base provided by the foundation courses.
+All MBA candidates must take all of our foundation courses.

-Every core course is offered every trimester.
-During the Fall and Spring trimester each core course meets once a week for fourteen weeks.
+Every foundation course is offered every trimester.
+During the Fall and Spring trimester each foundation course meets once a week for fourteen weeks.
 During the Summer trimester each core course meets twice a week for only seven weeks.

 Prerequisite is MBA 500 Managers must understand the basic mathematical underpinnings of finance, economics and operations.
-Quantitative and Analytic Methods provides students an opportunity to learn, practice and apply these essential quantitative skills used to formulate sound decisions in complex environments.
+MIS/Analytical Tools provides students an opportunity to learn, practice and apply these essential quantitative skills used to formulate sound decisions in complex environments.
 The course begins with an exploration of maximization.
 Students learn how to model resource maximization and interpret the results.
 It then examines statistical methods for interpreting and analyzing data including regression analysis and hypothesis testing.
 Applications include scheduling, product mix, inventory management, demand analysis, portfolio analysis and surveys analysis.
 Excel functions and tools are introduced and used throughout the course.

 Prerequisites MBA 500, 611Local, national, and global economics have a profound impact on all organizations.
 When making decisions, managers must consider how the aggregate economy and business cycles will affect the firm.
 Managerial Economics provides students with the conceptual tools they need, and then uses those tools to analyze decisions, events and policies.
 Students learn the art of forecasting and economic determinants of consumer demand, firm supply and industry behavior.
 An economic framework is applied to a wide variety of individual, business and governmental decisions.